Make Your Own Fall Wreath from a Goodwill Sweater

 Have you started to decorate for fall?
 Do you have your wreath yet?
 I’d love to hear about your unique wreath project.
-And if you need more ideas, The Nester had a wreath link party last week!
+And if you need more ideas, enjoy these 24 more Fall wreath ideas:

 Y’all have a fabulous weekend!